Azure/CARML-Learn/docs/wiki/Lab 8 - Build an ACR-driven solution.md

 You can now re-deploy your template to update the existing, and add the new resources.

 1. As we added a few additional parameters, the deployment command will likewise change slightly from what you used in [Lab 1](./Lab%201%20-%20Use%20CARML%20to%20deploy%20infrastructure##step-4---stretch-goal-deploy-solution).
-To deploy the template, you can use the following template
+To deploy the template, you can refer to the following:

     ```Powershell
     $inputObject = @{